 When you think of the Greek Islands, what names spring to mind?
 Crete?
 Santorini?
 Mykonos?
 While these islands are perfect for indulging in the more commercial tourist activities, if it is a beach holiday you’re after, the lesser-known islands could prove just as attractive.

 Whichever Greek island you find yourself on, you can be sure to find an endless supply of sumptuous sandy stretches.
-Whether you’re going there for a honeymoon to the famous Santorini, or traveling to Heraklion with kids, there are plenty of islands in Greece that could be your ideal destination for your getaway.
+Whether you go there for a honeymoon and rent a car in Santorini, or traveling to Heraklion with kids, there are plenty of islands in Greece that could be your ideal destination for your getaway.

 However, in this post we’ve hand-picked three beaches from some of the less commercialized Greek Islands that should be added to your travel bucket list.